If this scheme pleases you, click here to download.

 should be able to:

-Explain factors that influence demand of a commodity.
-Prepare and interpret a demand schedule for an individual or entire market. |
+Explain factors that influence demand of a commodity. |

 Explanations;